Brand Identity Design

 RH4PH: Reproductive Health for the Philippines

 This is a starting point for a Campaign Identity named "RH4PH".
 The campaign has many moving parts, and earns its character from its distinct motion design, and vibrant color choices.
-These choices were ultimately made to grasp the attention of the everyday Filipino citizen, and cause important dialogue about Reproductive Health.
+These choices were ultimately made to grasp the attention of the everyday Filipino citizen, and cause radical conversations around reproductive health.

 Metro Manila is flooded with billboards on every major highway and city, making it difficult to catch an individual's attention (seen in the photos below).
-The completely typographic and vibrant identity allows RH4PH to stand out as a campaign, and cause radical conversations around an important topic that many Filipinos face.
+This completely typographic and vibrant identity allows RH4PH to stand out as a campaign.

 The Philippines is an extremely Roman Catholic country, with a demographic of 86% Catholic.
 It is so deeply ingrained in Filipino culture that there is a very limited separation between Church and State.
 In effect, Reproductive Health is an issue that the country must face.
 The Philippines is one of the only countries to have increasing rates of HIV diagnoses, and an alarming rate of unintended pregnancies.
 Though the Reproductive Health Act was passed in 2012, not much has been done to improve the overall sexual education and health of Filipino citizens.
 This campaign aims to further push the bill into action, and continue dialogue surrounding this issue.